josh1221wa/todo-list/README.md

 # Todo-list
-Is a menu-based todo list that lets the user add a list item, show all list items and mark them as done.
-It's a basic program built with C structures.

-*You are welcome to use the code if you want.*
+This repository contains a simple todo list applications built with C structures.
+Users are brought to a menu wherein they can add items to be done, remove them or mark as done.